cgengembre/tool/sphinxdocs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome in tool package documentation CGen 3!
+Welcome in tool package documentation 16 sept 2017 !
 ===========================================

 Contents: